№ 00 — Adam Manji · San Francisco, CA

 Adam Manji

-EducationUC Berkeley · Data Science
+EducationUC Berkeley · Computer Science

 Emailadam@bashi.app